socketsupply/docs/apps/functions/index.md

 <img src="https://raw.githubusercontent.com/optoolco/docs/master/apps/functions/images/console.png"/>

-## Quick Editor
+## Quick View/Edit

 The Functions app will show you the files form your function in the tree.
-The app isn't inteneded to replace your editor but in some cases it's convenient to quickly view or edit some source files.
+The app isn't inteneded to replace your editor but in some cases it's convenient to quickly view or edit source files.

 <img src="https://raw.githubusercontent.com/optoolco/docs/master/apps/functions/images/editor.png"/>